Did you know:

 - Our staff speaks Tagalog, Ilocano, Vietnamese, Malayalam, Hindi, Marathi, Gujarati, Urdu, Spanish, Japanese, Korean, and Samoan.
 Other languages available through our pool of trained Natural Helpers include: Burmese, Chinese dialects, Filipino dialects, Hmong, Korean, Spanish, Laotian, Tamil, Telugu, Khmer, Punjabi, and Thai.
 Served participants from diverse regions and backgrounds including India, China, Fiji, Bangladesh, Pakistan, Philippines, Vietnam, Japan, Samoa, Egypt, Nepal, Korea, Cambodia, Thailand, Afghanistan, Iran, Jordan, Sri Lanka, and Laos who live across Washington State, including King, Pierce & Snohomish Counties and Eastern WA.

-- Provided extensive services to almost 200 survivors of domestic violence, sexual assault, human trafficking and other crimes through advocacy, counseling, support groups, safety planning and case management.
+- Provided extensive services to over 250 survivors of domestic violence, sexual assault, human trafficking and other crimes through advocacy, counseling, support groups, safety planning, case management, and other critical services.

 - Engaged and mobilized hundreds of community members and youth through our Peaceful Families Taskforce, Youth & Young Adult program in local high schools, Queer Network Program and Men’s Anti-Violence Program.

-- Provided trainings to over 1,100 service providers, law enforcement, community members and allies
+- Provided training to over 1,500 service providers, law enforcement, community members and allies

 - Annual Vigil drew over 200 people to commemorate victims and survivors of domestic violence, sexual assault and human trafficking.

-- Successfully advocated for legislation increasing housing access for human trafficking survivors
+- Successfully advocated for legislation increasing support for human trafficking survivors

 How can you help?